 One of the world’s largest oil and natural gas exploration and production companies was using a competitor’s thermal mass flow meter in a flare gas application.
-The meter’s fragile sensor was frequently damaged during upset flow conditions, and the company challenged Sage Metering to solve the problem.
-Sage Metering developed a new sensor and probe that resolved this client’s problem.
+The operation’s harsh upset conditions frequently damaged the meter’s fragile sensor, and the company challenged Sage Metering to solve the problem.
+Sage Metering developed a new sensor and probe that resolved this client’s issue.

 Challenge: Measuring Flare Gas in Upset Conditions

-We use flare gas systems to burn off waste gases and dispose of surplus gases, which protects people, the environment, and equipment.
-Measuring and monitoring flare gas are necessary to assure the flare system is functioning properly.
-Additionally, environmental regulations often require measurement of flare gas emissions.
-There are some inherent challenges, however, associated with determining flare gas flow, one of which is extreme flow variation.
+We use flare gas systems to burn off waste gases and dispose of surplus gases, which protect people, the environment, and equipment.
+Measuring and monitoring flare gas are necessary to ensure the flare system is functioning correctly.
+Additionally, environmental regulations often require the measurement of flare gas emissions.
+However, there are some inherent challenges associated with determining flare gas flow, one of which is extreme flow variation.
 We discuss these problems at length in our white paper, Flare Gas Measurement Using Sage Thermal Mass Flow Meters.

-A major oil and gas producer had been using a competitor’s thermal mass flow meter to determine flow in a facility’s flare header.
-During upset flow conditions, at high gas flow rates, however, the sensor of the meter was frequently damaged.
-We speculate that during upset conditions either the presence of ice in the flare line, or debris build up inside the pipe loosened, broke off, damaging the fragile ½ inch flow sensor probe.
+A major oil and gas producer used a competitor’s thermal mass flow meter to determine flow in a facility’s flare header.
+During upset flow conditions, at high gas flow rates, however, the meter’s sensor was frequently damaged.
+We speculate that during upset conditions, either ice in the flare line or debris build up inside the pipe loosened, broke off, damaging the fragile ½ inch flow sensor probe.

 Solution: Heavy-duty ¾” Sensor & Probe

 This gas producer is also a customer of Sage Metering and challenged us with this problem.
-Clearly, the competitor’s ½ inch flow sensor was not durable enough to sustain the harsh conditions of the flare gas system.
+The competitor’s ½ inch flow sensor was not durable enough to sustain the harsh conditions of the flare gas system.